TechExeter/conference-2024/content/speaking.md

 <li>Not sure about speaking?
 Why not give it a shot anyway!
 We have 3 tracks of talks to fill, plus monthly meetup events, so we need your submissions!</li>
 </ul>

-<div class="border-double border-white border-2 p-4 mb-4">Deadline for submissions is midnight on Tuesday August 27th 2024</div>
+<div class="border-double border-white border-2 p-4 mb-4">Deadline for submissions is <s>midnight on Tuesday August 27th 2024</s> EXTENDED: midnight on Tuesday Sept 3rd 2024</div>

 <div data-tf-live="01J3J15F3MCAFSYXYMBRKJJPH2"></div><script src="//embed.typeform.com/next/embed.js"></script>